How to Rank on ChatGPT: The 2026 Guide to AI Search Visibility

 Ranking on ChatGPT is not a setting you toggle.
 It is the cumulative result of being genuinely worth quoting: a clear answer on every important page, real presence where your buyers talk, inclusion in the lists that matter, content kept crawlable and current, and the discipline to measure what is working.
 The brands showing up in AI answers in 2026 earned it the slow, honest way, and that is exactly why no competitor can buy past them overnight.
 Start with the answer up top this week, then build the rest.
 When you want the tactical detail, the deep-dive on getting cited by ChatGPT is the next page to read, and I will keep this guide updated as our own cross-engine tracking has more to add.

-Written and maintained by Minel Gunesoglu (LinkedIn), founder of Is My Brand in AI.
-Reviewed June 2, 2026; updated monthly as the evidence changes.
+Written by Minel Gunesoglu, founder of Is My Brand in AI — more about us.
+Reviewed June 27, 2026.